 An essay title may have two parts: title and subtitle.

-Do not attach endnotes to either title or subtitle.
+Do not attach an endnote to the title-subtitle.
 Acknowledgments or information about the essay may be placed in an unnumbered note at the beginning of the endnotes.

 Subheads break up the essay's running text into sections.
+Do not attach endnotes to subheads.
+Subheads are not numbered.